Here’s what I’m all about…

 You can’t out-exercise bad nutrition.

-If you hired your local trainer at the gym (whom most don’t specialize in macro nutrition, have military experience, or have nutrition certifications) for the North American average pay of $79/hour for 12 sessions a month, your cost would be $948 per month, and that’s without the most important thing — customized nutrition regimens!
+If you hired your local trainer at the gym (with limited to no nutrition training) for the North American average pay of $79/hour for 12 sessions a month, your cost would be $948 per month, and that’s without the most important thing — nutrition training or access to your coach during critical decisions.

-That’s 2,844 dollars in three months without the macro meals, your own gear, your own supplements, nutrition tools, and the ability to contact your coach whenever you need it.
+That’s 2,844 dollars in three months without a nutrition regimen focused around your specific macronutrient and caloric needs, your own gear, your own supplements, tools, and the ability to contact your coach whenever you need it.

 Nutrition is key.